 Go and see Cirque du Soleil

-There are so many entertainment shows in LV and it would be impossible to see them all – and Cirque du Soleil has a monopoly with several acts throughout the city.
+There are so many entertainment shows in Las Vegas and it would be impossible to see them all – and Cirque du Soleil has a monopoly with several acts throughout the city.
 But if you only have time for one, then make sure you see Cirque du Soleil’s O, at the Bellagio.
 It has more than 70 swimmers, divers, aerialists, contortionists and clowns performing acrobatic feats around a stage containing 1.5 million gallons of water.

 Place a bet in a world-famous casino

 You’re either into gambling, or not.
-But it would be sacrilege to come to LV and not try your hand at one of the tables.
+But it would be sacrilege to come to Vegas and not try your hand at one of the tables.
 Caesars Palace may be one of the oldest hotels on the strip, but it still an iconic casino and for good reason.
 It has a brilliant atmosphere and I loved here, even though I lost $50 in a matter of minutes on the roulette table.

 Take in some floral delights